NiamhOL/Machine-Learning-and-Statistics-Project-2020/README.md

 ## Contents of Github Repository
 1. README file
-2. Tasks.ipynb - Jupyter Notebook containing four tasks, pyhon code and references.
+2. MLSProject.ipynb - Jupyter Notebook containing research, overview of data, models and references
-3. Assessment.pdf - pdf document outlining the tasks
+3. Assessment.pdf - pdf document outlining the project
 4  Powerproduction.csv - data used in analysis and running the models
 5. Images -  images used in the tasks
 6. Dockerfile
 7. Requirements.txt
 8. Dockerfile
 9. server.py
-10. wind_speed.h5 - wind model
+10. wind_speed- wind model
 11. Images included in the project

 ## Overview of Project

 In this project focuses on creating a web service that uses machine learning to make predictions based on the data set powerproduction available on Moodle.
 The goal is to